pflanze/ml2json/docs/phases.md

-For this reason, if changes to the code were done that lead to changed results from phase A, the changes will only be seen if phase A is being forced to run again by eliminating its result from disk by running ml2json --cleanup, first.
+For this reason, if changes to the code were done that lead to changed results from phase 1, the changes will only be seen if phase 1 is being forced to run again by eliminating its result from disk by running ml2json `--cleanup`, first.